mariadb-corporation/MaxScale/Documentation/Routers/KafkaImporter.md

 rank will be chosen.
 This means that a monitor must be configured for the MariaDB server where the data is to be inserted.

+### Required Grants

+The user defined by the `user` parameter of the service must have `INSERT` and `CREATE` privileges on all tables that are created.

 ## Parameters

 ### `bootstrap_servers`